 The IGP Institute faculty and staff are internationally recognized experts in storage, handling, transportation, purchasing, risk management, processing, nutrition and utilization of U.S. grains, oilseeds and their value-added products who strive to be a wellspring of training and information for international and domestic purchasers and processors.
 Our course offerings fall into three core curricula: flour milling and grain processing, feed manufacturng and grain quality management, and grain marketing and risk management.
 Courses are offered on-site, on location and via distance.

-The 2004 dedication of our state-of-the-art Conference Center, as part of the Grain Science and Industry Innovation Campus, has provided course participants with a much improved learning environment to meet the continuing education and professional development needs of the 21st century.
+The 2004 dedication of our state-of-the-art International Grains Program Conference Center, as part of the Grain Science and Industry Innovation Campus, has provided course participants with a much improved learning environment to meet the continuing education and professional development needs of the 21st century.
 Next door access to the Hal Ross Flour Mill, the Bio-processing and Industrial Value Added Products Innovation Center and the O.H.
 Kruse Feed Mill Technology Innovation Center allow us to combine a unique blend of in-classroom instruction and hands-on pilot facility training.
-Co-location oof the Kansas Wheat Innovation Center brings the entire wheat value chain from genetics to value-added products to marketing together on our campus.
-IGP Institute programminghas been substantially enhanced and expanded with on-line education opportunities via distance learning offerings that now include professional credentials in Grain Operations Management and Flour Milling.
-Serving as the administrative home of the USAID Feed the Future Innovation Lab for the Reduction of Post-harvest Loss expand and strengthens the technical assistance mission of the IGP Institute.
+Co-location of the Kansas Wheat Innovation Center brings the entire wheat value chain from genetics to value-added products to marketing together on our campus.
+The IGP Institute programming has been substantially enhanced and expanded with on-line education opportunities via distance learning offerings that now include professional credentials in Grain Operations Management and Flour Milling.
+Serving as the administrative home of the USAID Feed the Future Innovation Lab for the Reduction of Post-Harvest Loss expands and strengthens the technical assistance mission of the IGP Institute.